|

 so they are completely free of each other.

-frequently colliding with each other and the side of the container.
+and frequently collide with each other and the side of the container.

 With increase in temperature, the particles move faster as they gain kinetic